 Landow Performance based in Centennial, Colorado hosted the event and Loren combined his coaching experience and fundamental first approach to provide some perspective to the strength coaches in the audience.
 The two biggest takeaways I had from the presentation were introduction of deceleration as its own skill and a quote from Steven Plisk: “To be a better specialist you need to be a better generalist.”

 This quote set the tone for the lecture as Loren guided us through agility from a general perspective of Linear, Frontal Plane, Transition, and the keystone of Deceleration.
-As Loren took the group out onto the floor to demonstrate his method in action, he followed much of the same approach we use at the CrossFit Sports Specific Application seminar: introduce both straight ahead speed and lateral speed in the order of posture → position → patterning → practice.
+As Loren took the group out onto the floor to demonstrate his method in action, he followed much of the same approach we use in the Power Athlete Methodology – Level One: introduce both straight ahead speed and lateral speed in the order of posture → position → patterning → practice.

 The skill of deceleration practical on the turf began with the Universal Athletic Position focusing on an athlete’s base of support.
 I enjoyed how he introduced the key points of the position, especially the attention given to the feet and the center of gravity.